A Lesson to Learn: Vodafone Group Plc (VOD)

-Vodafone Group Plc (NASDAQ:VOD) went down by -2.61% from its latest closing price compared to the recent 1-year high of $20.36.
-The company’s stock price has collected -3.77% of loss in the last five trading sessions.
-The Wall Street Journal reported on 05/22/21 that U.S.-China Tech Fight Opens New Front in Ethiopia
+Vodafone Group Plc (NASDAQ:VOD) went down by -2.25% from its latest closing price compared to the recent 1-year high of $20.36.
+The company’s stock price has collected -3.32% of loss in the last five trading sessions.
+Barron’s reported 1 hour ago that Nokia Shares Are Surging Because ‘an Inflection in Demand’ for 5G Could Be Here

 Is It Worth Investing in Vodafone Group Plc (NASDAQ :VOD) Right Now?